giuthas/satkit/README.md

 ### Requisites

-SATKit has been tested with the following or more recent:
+SATKit should run with the following or more recent (see the `.yml` files in `environments/` for a more complete list):

 * Python 3.10
 * PyQt5 v5.12